Rock Identification Guide

 Equivalent to: granite (intrusive/plutonic)

 Environment: Rhyolite is formed by magma that has reached the Earth’s surface (lava) and therefore cools very quickly.
-Lava can explode out of a volcano and make pumice or ash, or flow down its side and make thick layers of fine grained rock or volcanic glass.
+Lava can explode out of a volcano and make pumice or ash, or flow down its side and make thick layers of fine-grained rock or volcanic glass.

 Distinguishing Characteristics: Very fine grained, pinkish-grey, sometimes with dark streaks.
 If dipped in water and rubbed on a piece of paper, rhyolite will likely tear the paper rather than leave a muddy streak.